kioku/claudiu-ivan.com/src/content/writing/aperture/index.md

 ### Partial Specification Acceptance

-The `--strict` flag embodies a philosophical view that perfect should not be the enemy of useful.
+The `--strict` flag embodies the philosophical view that perfect should not be the enemy of useful.
 By default, Aperture gracefully skips unsupported endpoints rather than rejecting an entire API specification.
 This means you can start using an API immediately, even if some endpoints use features Aperture doesn't yet support.

 ```bash
 # Load an API with experimental endpoints